 Thistle Feeders

 These feeders are either skinny plastic tubes, rigid mesh cylinders, or soft mesh “socks”.
 They are made specifically to hold nyjer or thistle seed, the very tiny, black crescent-shaped seeds that goldfinches love.
 Be aware that goldfinches — and only goldfinches– will eat thistle seed from a feeder like this, and they are often absent in winter for weeks on end.
 So the seed often goes begging.
 Special finch food containing small particles of sunflower seeds is very popular, though.
-And some particles don’t fit through the holes, causing waste and spoilage.
+But some particles don’t fit through the feeder holes, causing waste and spoilage.
+Just be sure to dump out the accumulated waste at the bottom before refilling.

 Suet Cages and Logs